rackerlabs/technical-blog/_posts/2020-03-27-announcing-the-launch-of-sap-on-azure.md

     - General
     - Azure
 metaTitle: "Announcing the launch of SAP on Azure"
-metaDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers to migrate to S/4HANA."
+metaDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to S/4HANA."
 ogTitle: "Announcing the launch of SAP on Azure"
-ogDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help ourSAP on Microsoft&reg; Azure&reg; customers to migrate to S/4HANA."
+ogDescription: "Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers migrate to S/4HANA."
 ---

-Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP&reg; on Microsoft&reg; Azure&reg; customers to migrate to SAP S/4HANA.
+Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP&reg; on Microsoft&reg; Azure&reg; customers  migrate to SAP S/4HANA.

 <!-- more -->

-According to Microsoft, SAP is requiring that all customers migrate to SAP S/4HANA by 2025 or they’ll lose support.
-As a result, approximately 10,000 customers will need to migrate by 2025.
+According to Microsoft, SAP requires that all customers migrate to SAP S/4HANA by 2025, or they lose support.
+As a result, approximately 10,000 customers need to migrate by 2025.

 As customers modernize, an increasing number of SAP users plan to make the move to public cloud on Azure.
 Rackspace Application Services for SAP helps companies